 You can find these products flying between the carrier’s Singapore hub and destinations such as (but not limited to):

 How can I book an award seat in First Class or Suites Class?

-There are two main options for using points for Singapore Airlines First Class award seats:
+There are three options for using points for Singapore Airlines First Class award seats in New Zealand:

 Previously, Singapore Airlines did not release any First Class award space to its partners, meaning that you had to redeem through their own KrisFlyer program.
-However, under partner changes announced by Velocity in July 2017, you can now use Velocity points to book these seats too, and now also with Alaska MileagePlan.
+However, since mid-2017, you have been able to use Velocity Points to book these seats too, and now also with Alaska MileagePlan.
 You will find, though, that there is more availability released to KrisFlyer members than those with other points.